masud-src/OncoFEM/README.md

 <sup>4</sup> Sebastian K. Mitusch et al., Hybrid FEM-NN models: Combining artificial neural networks with the finite element method, Journal of Computational Physics, Elsevier, DOI: 10.1016/j.jcp.2021.110651

+## License

+- The used software package [BrainMaGe](https://github.com/CBICA/BrainMaGe/) is released under 3-clause BSD license.
+- The used software package [CaPTk](https://github.com/CBICA/CaPTk)is released under SBIA Contribution and Software License Agreement ("Agreement").
+- The used software package [SVMTk](https://github.com/SVMTK/SVMTK) is released under GPL 3.0.
+- The used tutorial DICOM data in Suditsch folder is released under CC-BY NC ND.
+- The used tutorial nifti images in BraTS folder are excepted from kaggle and released under CC-BY SA.
+- The software OncoFEM is released under CC-BY.

 ## About

 OncoFEM is written by Marlon Suditsch